Kotava: Classification

 As an a priori constructed language, Kotava is not related to any other language, natural or constructed.
 The word order is very free, but current practice leans toward object–subject–verb.
 All objects and other complements must be introduced by prepositions.
 There are also innovations involving conjunctions and prepositions (its system of locative prepositions).

 Alphabet

-Kotava is written with the Latin alphabet but does not use the letters H or Q. The letter H, which was used only to palatalize an L, M, or N, before it, was eliminated and replaced by the letter Y in all cases.
-It uses no diacritics except for an acute accent, to indicate stress on the final vowel in the first person of verbs.
+Kotava is written with the Latin alphabet but does not use the letters H or Q. The letter H, which was used only to palatalize a preceding L, M, or N, was eliminated and replaced by the letter Y in all cases.
+The only diacritic is an acute accent indicating stress on the final vowel in the first person of verbs.
 Like in French, a space is added between text and exclamation or question marks.

 Phonology

 In Kotava, there are no irregular pronunciations; the sound is always predictable from the spelling and vice versa.

 Most consonants are pronounced as in the IPA, except for ⟨c⟩, pronounced [ʃ]; ⟨j⟩, pronounced [ʒ]; and ⟨y⟩, pronounced [j].

 The consonants (in IPA form) are:

 The vowels are pronounced as in Spanish, Swahili, or Tahitian, with no differences of length and no nasalization.

 There are five diphthongs: ay, ey, iy (very rare), oy, and uy (very rare).

 The stress rule in Kotava is regular for all polysyllabic words: on the last syllable (ultima) if the word has a final consonant; on the second-last syllable (penult) if the word has a final vowel except for the first person of conjugated verbs, which is stressed on the last syllable and marked with an acute accent.